Prevent Homelessness

 For young children to have a better start in life, they need strong foundations, including stable housing.

 Today, too many Philadelphians face housing instability—defined as poor-quality housing, overcrowded housing, and homelessness.
 Housing instability during childhood erodes children’s physical and mental health, contributes to behavioral problems including violence, and creates barriers to learning in school.
-During the 2022 school year, 8,383 children and youth in Philadelphia experienced homelessness, and of those, 2,782 were children under age six [1].
-One in four renters report concerns about their housing conditions due to pests, fire, water damage, and mold [2].
+In 2024, 3,289 children under age six were identified as experiencing homelessness in Philadelphia, an 18% increase since 2022.1 Also of concern, in 2023 over 43% of households with children in Philadelphia report needing a home repair.
+Leaving these repairs unaddressed may cause families to need to leave their homes.2

 In order to increase the success of children ages 0-8 in Philadelphia, we are focusing on efforts prevent homelessness for families with young children.